problems faced by women entrepreneurs

 This could include campaigning or organising:

-• To tackle the problems faced by women entrepreneurs, initiatives that promote mentorship are crucial.
+• Initiatives promoting mentorship are crucial to tackling the problems women entrepreneurs face.
 Through mentoring programs, female entrepreneurs are paired with skilled professionals who provide insightful guidance and practical counsel, helping them navigate and overcome business challenges more effectively.

 • Funding opportunities for businesses owned by women.
-The Indian government also has many schemes and projects that fund women-led businesses and can be a great help.
-Some of the Initiatives by government are mentioned in the next sections.
+The Indian government also has many schemes and projects that fund women-led businesses and can be very helpful.
+Some of the government initiatives are mentioned in the next sections.

 • Call for changes in government rules that make it easier for women to start and grow their businesses.